We’re moving on to

 Always a possibility, isn't it?

-Surgical decompression if required.
+Surgical decompression if required, for sure,

-increased intracranial pressure.
+because of that increased intracranial pressure.